 These regulations may be cited as the Electoral Regulations 1996 1.

-2. Interpretation
+2. Terms used in these regulations

 In these regulations, unless the contrary intention appears —

-“authorised person” means a presiding officer or a person performing the duties of, or exercising the powers of, a presiding officer under section 105 of the Act;
+authorised person means a presiding officer or a person performing the duties of, or exercising the powers of, a presiding officer under section 105 of the Act;

-“ballot paper envelope” means an envelope referred to in section 90(4)(c)(ii) or 90(4b)(b) of the Act or in regulation 14(1)(c), 14(3)(b) or 15(b);
+ballot paper envelope means an envelope referred to in section 90(4)(c)(ii) or 90(4b)(b) of the Act or in regulation 14(1)(c), 14(3)(b) or 15(b);

-“issuing officer” means a person referred to in section 90(1a) of the Act;
+issuing officer means a person referred to in section 90(1a) of the Act;

-“record” means any thing or process —
+record means any thing or process —

 (a) upon or by which information is recorded or stored; or